alicandemirgullu-wq/expo/README.md

 - Writes both CSV and XLSX using the Python standard library only.
 - Accepts an optional HTTP(S) proxy for environments that require tunnelling outbound requests.
+- Provides `--debug` logging and a `--diagnose` command to inspect timing, payload size, and parsing statistics without exporting files.

 ### Usage